Kihumba/private-/Phase-B/Curriculum/08 - FrontEnd Development/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should have a good idea of how to use the major front-end technologies - HTML, CSS and Javascript.
+Aspiring Andelans  have a good idea of how to use the major front-end technologies - HTML, CSS and Javascript.

 **Output**